Panda: A pretrained forecast model for chaotic dynamics: Dataset

-\textbf{Recombination via random skew products.} We recombine the mutated parents using a skew product construction $\dot{\v{x}}(t) = \kappa_a\v{f}_a(\v{x}) + \kappa_b\,\dot{\v{x}}_b$.
-We choose this particular recombination scheme because, for sufficiently weak or strong scale factors, skew product systems preserve chaoticity because the child system either synchronizes to the chaotic driver, or continues exhibiting chaotic dynamics \cite{pecora1990synchronization,gilpin2025recurrences}.
-We compute 1/RMS of the flow fields from $\v{f}_a$, $\v{f}_b$ to use as the scale factors.

-\textbf{Selection for chaoticity.} We next perform selection, by culling candidate systems that fail to exhibit chaotic behavior.
-We first eliminate transient systems that either converge to a fixed point or diverge to infinity.
-We then apply the 0-1 test, which distinguishes periodic or quasiperiodic dynamics from true chaos \cite{falconer2007application}.
-From here, we apply a sequence of additional attractor tests: a test based on near recurrences to reject limit cycles; a power spectrum test to reject trajectories with only a few distinct sharp peaks; and a data-driven Lyapunov exponent estimator \cite{rosenstein_lyap_estimator}.
+This coupling between flows is asymmetric, and thus we refer to $\v{f}_a$ as the driver and $\v{f}_b$ as the response.
+In general, skew-product coupling maps can be symmetric and nonlinear, but may be harder to integrate as a result.
+This particular recombination scheme, for appropriate scale factors, preserves chaoticity because the response system either synchronizes to the chaotic driver or continues to exhibit chaotic dynamics \cite{pecora1990synchronization,gilpin2025recurrences}.
+For the scale factors, we compute the inverse RMS norm $\kappa = 1/\sqrt{\mathbb{E}||f(\v{x},t)||^2}$ for each individual flow over a representative trajectory. \textbf{4.
+Selection:} We integrate trajectories from multiple initial conditions using a 5th order implicit Runge-Kutta integrator (see Appendix \ref{app:dysts}), and use a suite of \textit{attractor tests} to cull systems that fail to exhibit chaotic behavior.
+First, transient systems that converge to a fixed point or diverge to infinity are filtered.
+Then, we apply the chaos 0-1 test, which distinguishes quasiperiodic dynamics from true chaos \cite{falconer2007application}.
+We also apply a near-recurrence test to reject limit cycles, a power spectrum test to reject trajectories with only a few distinct sharp peaks, and the data-driven Rosenstein estimator \cite{rosenstein_lyap_estimator} to ensure a positive maximum Lyapunov exponent.
+Finally, we filter for stationarity using the Kwiatkowski-Phillips-Schmidt-Shin (KPSS) \cite{kwiatkowski1992kpss} and augmented Dickey–Fuller (ADF) \cite{adf_1979} statistical tests.